Tar-ive/STOCKS/README.md

 # STOCKS Repository
+Check out the code branch for the code.
 ## Description
 This repository contains a collection of Jupyter notebooks dedicated to stock analysis, including portfolio optimization, sector screening, stock prediction using ADABoost, and various trading strategies.